audreyreal/ns-js-utils/readme.md

 ## todo:
 - [ ] api client
-- [ ] better docs
+- [X] (slightly) better docs
 - [ ] more html site functions
 - [ ] sse client
-- [ ] migrate to a module exporting NSScript
+- [X] migrate to a module exporting NSScript
-- [ ] migrate to using a bundler+minifier (bun probably)
+- [X] migrate to using a bundler+minifier (bun probably)
 - [ ] extract functions from NSScript
 - [ ] make an easy way to create custom pages on page=blank
-- [ ] migrate to using https://github.com/jakearchibald/idb-keyval for storage of things like main nation
+- [X] migrate to using https://github.com/jakearchibald/idb-keyval for storage of things like main nation
 - [ ] integrated puppet manager?
 - [ ] add a default user input handler in the form of awaiting a spacebar press